|

 Dean: What was the question?
 What-what to bring, or not-sorry.

-PZO: Oh, what is one thing that you learned is extremely important to bring on tour?
+PZO: Oh, what is one thing that you learned is extremely important to

 Dean: Um.
 Don’t forget your cell phone charger.